glimpse-editor/getglimpse-web/content/about.md

 In addition, the GNU Image Manipulation Program developers disbanded [their UI design team](https://gui.gimp.org/index.php?title=GIMP_GUI_Redesign) in 2012.
 As a result usability did not improve for the better part of a decade, and we felt that urgently needed to change.

-Finally there was a historic decision to remove the [third party plug-in registry](https://www.gimp.org/registry/) and in-built mechanism to install them.
-While we lack the resources to reinstate it, we can pre-bundle useful third party plug-ins that are difficult to find and install.
+Finally there was a historic decision to remove the [third party plug-in registry](https://www.gimp.org/registry/) and in-built mechanism that supported it.
+While we lack the resources to reinstate that system, we can pre-bundle useful third party plug-ins that are difficult to find and install.

 [Return to top](#contents)